-3 credits (PREREQUISITES: All OS 300 level courses) Designed as a capstone course for the BSOS degree, this course incorporates many of the KSA's of the core into a final project where students analyze an organization's strategic plan to understand the construction and implementation process.
-It also examines the process of developing vision for an organization and defining its goals in light of the organization's mission.
-Students will learn the process of strategic planning for long-term viability of an organization and the dynamics that drive the strategic planning process.
-Understanding the role each member plays of the organization plays in developing and executing a strategic plan is explained.
-Developing critical decision making skills are a focal element of this course.
-The student must obtain a grade of B- (2.7) or better to successfully complete this course.
-(F, Sp)
+3 credits (PREREQUISITES: All OS 300 level courses) Designed as a capstone course for the BSOS degree, this course examines the process of strategic planning for long-term viability of an organization, and the dynamics that drive the strategic planning process.
+Essential to that process is developing a vision for an organization and defining its goals in light of the organization's mission.
+Therefore, in this course, students will understand the role each organizational member plays in developing and executing a strategic plan.
+Developing critical, research-based, decision-making skills, as integral to the strategic planning process, is also a focal element of this course.
+The student must obtain a grade of B- (2.7) or better to successfully complete this course. r (F, Sp, Su)